Fat Leonard scandal: Recapture

 Francis was recaptured on September 22, 2022, seventeen days after his escape.
 He was arrested at Simón Bolívar International Airport outside Caracas, Venezuela, pursuant to an Interpol "red notice" as he was about to board a plane to Russia.
 He had flown from Mexico to Cuba, then on to Caracas.
 His children were not with him.
 The director-general of Interpol Venezuela disclosed the arrest, and said that Francis was handed to Venezuelan authorities for possible extradition proceedings.

 Francis requested asylum in Venezuela.
 In mid-October 2022, Venezuela's highest court set a two-month deadline for the U.S. to file an extradition request to retrieve Francis.
 Per Department of Justice policy, it refused to comment on extradition requests until persons sought were returned to the U.S.

 Sammartino had scheduled a status hearing date for December 14 in San Diego.

 In December 2023, despite tense relations with the United States, Venezuela agreed to allow the extradition of Francis as part of a larger agreement that freed Alex Saab, an accused money launderer and associate of President Nicolas Maduro.
 Francis was turned over to U.S. custody to await a flight to the U.S., and arrived in Miami, Florida on December 21.

 Francis's attorneys requested permission to withdraw from their representation of him and he sought new counsel.
-After his scheduled sentencing on the original charges, the government is expected to try him on the escape charges as well.
+After his scheduled sentencing on the original charges, the government was expected to try him on the escape charges as well.
 On February 8, 2024, Francis appeared once again in Sammartino's court and requested a 60-day extension to find new attorneys, which the U.S. Attorney opposed.
 He was given 45 days to find new counsel and return to court.

-On November 5, 2024, Francis was sentenced to 180 months in prison and ordered to pay $20,000,000.00 in restitution.
-Francis was also ordered to forfeit $35,000,000.00.
+On November 5, 2024, Francis was sentenced to 180 months in prison and ordered to pay $20 million in restitution.
+Francis was also ordered to forfeit $35 million.